ssenthilanand/rsmf-new/story.markdown

 **Funding of the Story Card Program – request for  support**

-<p style="text-align:justify; text-justify: inter-word">Rajalakshmi Srinivasan Memorial Foundation  has taken up the tasks of the production and distribution of the Story Cards, and has played a leading role in reaching the story cards sets to rural schools throughout the country by networking with a wide range of NGOs and donors.
-One set of 100 laminated story cards costs around Rs.1400/- and an entire class can use the material at the same time.
-Thus an amount of around Rs.14 lakhs is needed for bringing out 1000 sets of story cards in one language, in addition to the  administrative costs for personnel, space, postage, packing and transport etc. involved.</p>
+<p style="text-align:justify; text-justify: inter-word"> Rajalakshmi Srinivasan Memorial Foundation is bringing out the story cards and distributing the Story Cards to rural schools by networking with a wide range of NGOs and donors.
+But this is still far from what is required in a vast country like ours with thousands of schools.
+Given the expanding demand for the cards in multiple languages from different parts of the country, the Foundation needs additional resources, and we are seeking funding support from individuals and institutions.
+In order to reach one set of 100 laminated story cards to a school an amount of Rs.1400/ is needed and an entire class can use the material at the same time.
+An amount of 14 lakhs is needed for reaching 1000 schools.
+Donors can take up a whole cluster/block/district for distribution of the story cards sets to schools.
-<p style="text-align:justify; text-justify: inter-word">Most of the customers of these cards are NGOs, government or corporation schools who cannot make advance payments for their procurement.
-Persons associated with the Rajalakshmi Foundation and supportive of the Story Cards Program have been advancing money to meet the costs of production, and the users are charged at the cost price to recover the expenses incurred.
-In the case of institutional sponsorship (such as under CSR schemes) made to the Foundation for production and distribution of the Story Cards, the cards are distributed free of cost to the end users.</p>
-<p style="text-align:justify; text-justify: inter-word">Given the expanding demand for the cards in multiple languages from different parts of the country, the Foundation is no more in a position to keep the program going on its own resources, and we are seeking funding support from individuals and institutions for it.
 Donations to the Foundation are tax exempt under the 80 G provisions of the Income Tax Rules, as well as we are approved to receive CSR funds by the Income Tax Department.</p>

 <p style="text-align: center;"><a href="#" onClick="history.go(-1)">Go Back</a></p>